 Taking a 10 gram serving of coffee (10,000 mg) and dividing it by 0.0408% gives you just over 4 mg.
 Decaf should range somewhere in the 2-4 milligrams of caffeine per cup range.
 Note that a “cup” here is referred to 6-oz of brewed coffee, far less than what is typically consumed.

 Decaffeinating Coffee Methods

 Currently used solvents for decaffeinating coffee include, H2O (water), CO2 (Carbon Dioxide), Meth.
 Chloride, Ethyl Acetate.
 Note: A relatively new method called Swiss Water Decaffeinated uses “flavor-charged” water in the decaffeinating process.

 Simply using water or CO2 are entirely natural processes, while the solvents (methyl chloride and ethyl acetate) sounds scary and bad for your health.
 Actually, all solvents are nearly gone by the end of the process, with only trace amounts being detected in tests.
-These solvents are incinerated at temperatures well below roasting temperatures – roughly half the level, which means there are no traces of solvents in actual roasted coffee.
+These solvents are then incinerated at temperatures well below roasting temperatures – roughly half the level, which means there are no traces of solvents in actual roasted coffee.

 Generally, the Swiss Water Process is used for coffees that are well liked and used in a lot of blends, from countries that produce a lot of coffee.
-Colombian coffee is by far the most popular, with Peru and Kenya sometimes being available depending on the crop and feedback from wholesale coffee buyers.
+Colombian coffee is by far the most popular, with Peru and Kenya coffee beans sometimes being available depending on the crop and feedback from wholesale coffee buyers.